GfSE/SAF-Specification/developing-saf/development.md

 * Used stereotypes
   (List of stereotypes to be used in the VP)

+The concerns of the SAF Model User are laid out in the [Stakeholder Documentation](../stakeholders.md#saf-system-model-user)

 ## SAF Developers::Framework Developer

 The framework developer wants to know: